Brandon Miller

 Brandon Miller Family

-Brandon Miller’s family has a strong athletic background.
-His father, Darrell Miller, played college football at Alabama, while his older brother, Darrell Jr., played college basketball at Fisk University and professionally overseas.
-His older sister, Britany, is also an athlete, playing at Cumberland University.
+Brandon Miller comes from a deeply athletic family.
+His father, Darrell Miller, played college football as a tight end at Alabama under head coach Gene Stallings in the early 1990s, while his older brother, Darrell Jr., played college basketball at Fisk University and continued his career professionally overseas.
+His older sister, Britany, has played basketball at Cumberland University, and his cousin, Brian Collins, is the head coach of Tennessee State’s men’s basketball program.

 Personal Life